 BigCommerce has highly flexible APIs and a strong headless commerce offering (more on that shortly).

-BigCommerce offers a personalized Enterprise Customer Onboarding, catalogue transfer services and robust educational resources to ease the replatform process.
+BigCommerce offers a personalised Enterprise Customer Onboarding, catalog transfer services and robust educational resources to ease the replatform process.

-Enterprise Account Managers and Technical Account Managers also provide additional resources and personalized help to support BigCommerce Enterprise clients’ needs.
+Enterprise Account Managers and Technical Account Managers also provide additional resources and personalised help to support BigCommerce Enterprise clients’ needs.

 Salesforce Commerce Cloud (previously Demandware) is a SaaS option for businesses looking to streamline their omnichannel retail.